 He told me, “ I came to Turkey in 2014, with my family.
 It was obviously a tough experience: leaving my home and my country… I didn’t know anyone here at first and the culture was very different from the one I came from.
 Thank God I had my family with me.
 Many people travel on their own without anyone”.

 “The language plays a huge role in the hardships of refugees’ life.
 Here, it is impossible to find English, or even Turkish, programs for free.
 You usually need to pay so much!
-It is definitely too much for many refugee families: they spend all day working to make ends meet and pay for bills, housing and food… It becomes hard to find money to pay for language classes”.
+It is definitely too much for many refugee families: They spend all day working to make ends meet and pay for bills, housing and food… It becomes hard to find money to pay for language classes.”

+When I asked him about his relationship with the Turkish language, he told me he learned it through formal and informal means.
 “When I came here, there was not an Arab speaking school to complete my studies, so I decided to work.
 Job places were full of Turkish people!
 That’s how I managed to learn some speaking language.
 Then I enrolled in a beginner Turkish class.
-I kept practicing in my daily life when I worked as a cashier and I still do every day when I go to the market or around town…”.
+I kept practicing in my daily life when I worked as a cashier and I still do every day when I go to the market or around town….”

 “After I graduated I looked for a job opportunity, but I couldn't find any.
-It really is hard for refugees to find jobs in this country, because Turkish students have priority in government job opportunities… All jobs in the private sector require experience and as a fresh graduate I don’t have that.”
+It really is hard for refugees to find jobs in this country, because Turkish students have priority in government job opportunities… All jobs in the private sector require experience, and as a fresh graduate I don’t have that.”

-“I wondered whether to accept the place or not: I was in college, still studying for exams, but the English Program Manager and the Managing Director advised me and encouraged me to take this responsibility.
+“I wondered whether to accept the place or not.
+I was in college, still studying for exams, but the English program manager and the managing director advised me and encouraged me to take this responsibility.
 I thank them so much for that.
-I wouldn’t be where I am now without them!”.
+I wouldn’t be where I am now without them!”

+Ismail is very proud to be part of PA.
 “Language programs make it easier for Syrians here to stay and settle in Turkey.
 Paper Airplanes is really helping the Syrian community, by providing all its online courses for free.
-What the organization is doing is really essential at this point”
+What the organization is doing is really essential at this point.”